Thursday, November 6, 2008

 The ZIS is the message bus.
 Its main functions include guaranteed delivery of messages (queuing), providing a channel for transport, and providing access control to data.
 Agents are message gateways that sit between applications and the ZIS.
 Agents' main functions include moving messages to and from the message queue over SIF transport (which requires an understanding of Infrastructure) and translating between the SIF Data Model and the application's native data model.
 Many of the components of the SIF Infrastructure do not have mature, equivalent standards in the Web Services (note the intential caps) world.
 However, those standards are evolving and may, one day, provide an alternative to the SIF Infrastructure or, perhaps, replace it altogether.
 For various reasons, this will not happen over night.
 Today I believe that it is most advantageous to place "services" into two buckets: 1) intra-zone services, which will be based on the current Infrastructure, and 2) extra-zone services, which will be based on existing W3C standards.

-are proposed for the 2.3 development cycle.
+Intra-zone services are proposed for the 2.3 development cycle.
 The proposal, which seems to be well thought out, adds new message types to the SIF Infrastructure to allow for service invocation, response, and eventing.
 It is a good evolutionary step for SIF that allows us to solve problems using our current and widely deployed technology base.
 Adding support for intra-zone services to existing agents should be a relatively low level of effort.

 I frame extra-zone services as SIFA sanctioned methods to get data (and functionality) into and out of a Zone.
 Extra-zone services would likely be built on SOAP and other standards (RSS, REST, JSON were also suggested "protocols").
 Leading members of the association are working together to determine the best ways to explore the design and construction of extra-zone services.